 Want to preview a theme before installing it?
 Just hover on its thumbnail on the themes page.
 Firefox will temporarily display the selected theme instead of the existing one.

-Take the makeover a step further by choosing from one of the Complete themes that transform the look of various browser elements including tabs, menus, buttons, the address bar, and even the window frame.
+Take the makeover a step further by choosing from one of the Complete themes [No Longer Available] that transform the look of various browser elements including tabs, menus, buttons, the address bar, and even the window frame.
 For example, FXChrome [No Longer Available] makes Firefox look like Chrome.